Shamture/School/README.md

 # School

-School is a lightweight online learning community connecting students and teachers.
+School is a lightweight online learning community connecting students and teachers and is deployed here: https://schoolschool.herokuapp.com/.

 ## Why School?
 ---